btdobbs/AI/Practice/00/README.md

 * Submit practice as a pdf file via the institution's LMS.
 * The due dates for each practice are listed on the syllabus.
-* No late practice will be accepted without a starfish notice.
-* Your lowest practice grade will be dropped.
 * Please follow the [50 foot Policy](https://www.dna.caltech.edu/courses/cs191/50ft_policy.pdf) when collaborating on practice.
 * To obtain full points for a practice, submit only the file(s) designated under the submission heading.